vanmap/solutions-webappbuilder-widgets/ElevationProfileTable/README.md

 * Display Line of Sight for selected feature or digitized route

 ## Requirements
 This widget requires the developer edition of WebApp Builder.
-It supports versions 1.1 and 1.2.
+It supports versions 2.0+.

 ## Instructions
 In order to develop and test widgets you need to deploy the Elevation Profile widget directory to the /stemapp/widgets directory in your WebApp Builder installation.
 In order to add the Elevation Profile Table widget to your developer edition of Web App Builder, please follow these steps: